The17

 13 March Graffiti A bridge under the R238 near Moville, Donegal, Ireland

-IMAGINE graffiti in Irish, made by Bill Drummond, on bridge under the R238 near Moville, Donegal, Ireland.
+IMAGINE graffiti in Irish, made by Bill Drummond, on a bridge under the R238 near Moville, Donegal, Ireland.
 Photograph taken by Tracey Moberly

 horizontal rule